piyushagarwal08/JU-Notes/Automation.md

 * Metabot is application resilient, which means anytime an application ```Updates``` or ```Changes```, the user can make minimal edits to the Bot itself and those changes will automatically be applied to any process utilizing that bot
 * The Automation blue prints can be constructed using the elements present in metabots such as
-    1. Visual Captures ~> GUI components,screensof an application
+    1. Visual Captures ~> GUI components,screens of an application
     2. Application API's ~> which are interfaces that allow low level operations of an application by circumventing GUI(most common is DLL)
     3. Navigation Flows ~> Pre-configured use cases of an application and leverage visual captures and API's
 * Benefits of MEtabots